Maxels88/openxls/README.md

 ## 2014-02-07
 Check Workbook recalc mode, and if set to automatic recalc formulas on Workbook open (similar to how Excel does).
 Several fixes - basic addition associativity when dealing with one array arg, unary minus handling with arrays, addition with arrays, formula handling with cell reference ranges, SUMPRODUCT fixes for coercive situations.
+Unit tests added for all of the above.

 ## 2014-01-30
 Squashed another bug relating to Mulblank handling